5. Take time to reconnect.

 The good news is that we are the adults with the mature brains.

-We can bring ourselves out of a bad moment or call upon our higher order brain to handle these stressful situations, if we can keep a few helpful hints in mind:
+We can bring ourselves out of a bad moment without yelling if we can keep a few helpful hints in mind:

 1. Remember they are little